Scorpius constellation lies in the southern sky. It represents the scorpion and is associated with the story of Orion in Greek mythology.

 The bright stars in M4 are mostly hot, blue, class B stars, but the brightest one is a class K orange giant, BM Scorpii.

 Messier 7 is another open star cluster in Scorpius, located near the scorpion’s stinger.
-It has an apparent visual magnitude of 3.3 and can easily been seen with the naked eye.
+It has an apparent magnitude of 3.3 and is easily visible to the unaided eye.

 It is also known as the Ptolemy Cluster because it was the Greek astronomer Ptolemy who first recorded it in 130 AD.
 Ptolemy believed the cluster to be a nebula.